Background

 Member of the Australian Psychological Society (APS)

-Member of the Association for Contextual Behavioural Science (ACBS)
+Member of the EMDR Association of Australia

-Registered Circle of Security parent educator
+Registered Circle of Security Parent Educator

 Registered with The Perinatal Loss Centre